JLApe: Gorilla Warfare!

 "JLApe: Gorilla Warfare!" is a DC Comics crossover event published in the various DC annuals in 1999, one of many DC crossover stories.

 Synopsis

-The apes of Gorilla City have declared open hostility on the rest of the world; using technology that can turn humanoids into apes.
-The JLA save for Batman are transformed and must deal with both this and the resulting crises.
+The apes of Gorilla City have declared open hostility on the rest of the world, using technology that can turn humanoids into apes.
+The Justice League of America (JLA), save for Batman, are transformed and must deal with both this and the resulting crises.
 For example, when the people of Atlantis are hit, various powers try the ape-like role of gaining domination by defeating the current alpha male, namely Aquaman.